Order of battle: United States Army

 A general rule in American military doctrine is that each unit should keep track of enemy subunits two echelons below its own: that is, a division should monitor enemy units confronting it down to the battalion, a brigade should monitor enemy units down to companies, and a battalion should monitor enemy forces down to platoons.

 The United States military's intelligence capabilities in the 21st century have allowed for monitoring even further than two echelons down the chain of command.
 This situational awareness provides a more complete picture of the battlespace for both combatant commanders and tactical commanders.

 Up until the end of the Cold War, determining realistic orders of battle was generally an orderly but extremely frustrating process for NATO.
 The intelligence situation for Western militaries has since been exacerbated as they continue to become engaged in operations against non-traditional enemies (insurgents, guerrillas, etc.) and compiling orders of battle for irregular forces becomes very difficult; the equivalent military intelligence output requiring an increase in acquired data and analysis effort to provide an accurate and timely picture to the commander.

 Examples

-Some examples of ORBATs in modern warfare can be found for the Invasion of Normandy, the Battle of Bình Giã during the Vietnam War, and the Battle of Al Faw during Operation Iraqi Freedom.
+An example of ORBATs in modern warfare can be found for German forces and Allied forces during the Normandy landings.
+Other examples include the Battle of Bình Giã during the Vietnam War and the Battle of Al Faw during the Iraq War.